You Can Help Fight Horse Slaughter

 - Horse slaughter is unacceptably inhumane.

-- Eighty percent of U.S. taxpayers are opposed to horse slaughter and don’t want horse meat served at the dinner table.
+- Eighty percent of Americans are opposed to horse slaughter.
+They don't want horse meat served at the dinner table and they don't want their tax dollars spent on inspecting meat bound for foreign markets.

-- Horse meat laced with toxic products such as fly sprays and de-wormers is dangerous to human health.
+- Horses are commonly exposed to drugs and other substances that are expressly forbidden for use in animals used for food, making their meat unfit for human consumption.
+Meat laced with toxic products such as fly sprays and dewormers is dangerous to human health.

-- Horse slaughter plants have been linked to air and water pollution, lowered property values, and increased crime rates.
+- Horse slaughter plants have been linked to air and water pollution, lowered property values and increased crime rates in the areas where they're located.

-Write an op-ed or letter to the editor of your local newspaper or television or radio station.
-To get you started, you can download our sample letter to the editor.
+- Write an op-ed or letter to the editor of your local newspaper or television or radio station.
+You can present the same points listed in section 2.

 - Post copies of The HSUS's fact sheet on horse slaughter in public places.